 To protect the brain from unwanted chemicals, viruses, and bacteria, there is a thin membrane that separates the brain from the capillaries.
-This membrane is called the blood-brain barrier (BBB).
+This membrane is called the bloodbrain barrier (BBB).
 Its job is to ensure that only oxygen and desired nutrients make it into the brain.

-The Trinity College scientists theorized epilepsy occurs when the BBB gets damaged and starts to leak.
+The Trinity College scientists were led by Dr. Matthew Campbell, a biochemist.
+Campbell's team theorized epilepsy occurs when the BBB gets damaged and starts to leak.
 This would allow unwanted chemicals to enter the brain from the blood.
 Enough of those chemicals could trigger a seizure.
 The theory seems to be true.

-The team discovered that some people who have epilepsy are missing a protein called claudin-5.
-This protein is important for the BBB to work properly.
+Campbell and his team discovered that some people who have epilepsy are missing a protein called claudin-5.
+This protein is known to be important at helping the BBB work properly.
 To test this idea, the scientists removed the gene responsible for making claudin-5 in some lab mice.
 These mice soon developed seizures.